 “We don’t see or feel the elections.
-We are in limbo here, we are in limbo.”
+We are in limbo here.”

 The government handed out immediate compensation of about $4,000 for each victim but locals say there are many who are still too shocked to lodge their claims.

 The government also outlined a reconstruction programme for the regions affected by the fires.
-Some victims fear a change of government could mean those pledges were ignored.
+Some victims fear a change of government could mean these pledges are ignored.

 “I want the same government again because if things change again, with what we have already suffered, it will set us back even further,” Asimo Bourouyanopoulou in the village of Artemida, told Reuters news agency.